Cxxrupt/Portfolio-Main-19/README.md

 ## Description

 The portfolio is built using React, leveraging the React Router for navigation and routing.
 It includes different sections such as About Me, Portfolio, Contact Me, and Resume.
-Each section is rendered on a separate page without page reloading.
+Each section is rendered on a single page but i'm working on getting it on react-router.
 ## Technologies

 The following technologies were used in the development of this portfolio: